 Brock Racing Enterprises (BRE) fielded a team of Datsun 510s in Trans Am with driver John Morton that did remarkably well, and Datsun used this to their advantage in advertising.
 One area where the 510 didn’t bear a resemblance to the 2002 was in build quality.
 Interior plastics were several notches below BMW’s and the cars always had a tinny feeling that was the result of thinner gauge steel and lack of insulation.
 Still, the 510 was a milestone car for the Japanese motor industry and for Nissan/Datsun, who wouldn’t produce an entertaining small sedan again until the Sentra SE-R of the early 1990s.
 Sadly, rust has claimed most of the 510s in the U.S., with the exception of parts of the West Coast and the Pacific Northwest where one still sees them (particularly the wagons) performing daily driver duties.”

 The highly popular Donut Media YouTube channel’s James Pumphrey provides a great overview of why the Datsun 510 is so revered in the car enthusiast world:

-While the twenty-year ownership and attention to detail of bringing their 1972 Datsun 510 sedan to the current show-quality level, the hard reality is the seller will likely have a very hard time convincing even the most ardent 510 fan to cough up that much dough an automatic-equipped, four-door version.
+While the twenty-year ownership and attention to detail of bringing their 1972 Datsun 510 sedan to the current show-quality level, the seller will likely have a hard time convincing even the most ardent 510 fan to cough up that much dough an automatic-equipped, four-door version.